Russian Association of Indigenous Peoples of the North: History

+Forced closure and new leadership

+November 2012, Russia's Ministry of Justice ordered the closure of RAIPON, because of an “alleged lack of correspondence between the association’s statutes and federal law”.
+According to Russia's Ministry of Justice the indigenous peoples association will be closed for six months, whereupon the statutes will have to be adjusted.
+In March 2013, RAIPON elected Grigory Ledkov as president; Ledkov also sits as a representative in the Russian Duma.

 Structure

-The highest decision-making body is the Congress of indigenous small-numbered peoples of the North, which is held every four years.
+The highest decision-making body is the Congress of Indigenous small-numbered peoples of the North, which is held every four years.
 The VI congress was held in April 2009.
-Between the congresses, the steering body is the Coordinating Council, comprising regional indigenous leaders.
+Between the congresses, the steering body is the Coordinating Council, comprising regional Indigenous leaders.
 The organization's headquarters are located in Moscow.